Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Adhesive Rings and Boundedness of Torsion Modules

 \begin{defn} A pair $(X, \cal{I})$ of a scheme and a quasi-coherent ideal of finite type is {\it universally adhesive} if there is an open affine covering of $X=\cup_{i\in I}\Spec U_i$ such that $(\O(U_i), \cal{I}(U_i))$ is universally adhesive for all $i\in I$. \end{defn}

 \begin{rmk} The notion of universal adhesiveness is independent of a choice of affine open covering.
-This is explained in \cite[Proposition 8.5.6 and Proposition 8.6.7]{FujKato}.
-It essentially follows from Lemma~\ref{lemma:adhesive-torsion-flat-local} and that noetherianness is local in fppf topology. \end{rmk}
+This is explained in \cite[Proposition 0.8.5.6 and Proposition 0.8.6.7]{FujKato}.
+It essentially follows from Lemma~\ref{lemma:adhesive-torsion-flat-local} and the fact that noetherianness is local in the fppf topology. \end{rmk}

 \begin{thm} Let $(S, \cal{I})$ be a universally adhesive pair (in the sense of Definition~\ref{defn:adhesive-global}), and $X$ be an $\cal{I}$-torsion free, locally finite type $S$-scheme with an $S$-action of a finite group $G$.
 Suppose that each point $x\in X$ admits an affine neighborhood $V_x$ containing $G.x$.
 Then the scheme $X/G$ as in Theorem~\ref{thm:alg-main} is $\cal{I}$-torsion free and locally finite type over $S$, and the integral surjection $\pi\colon X \to X/G$ is finite and finitely presented. \end{thm} \begin{proof} The proof of Theorem~\ref{thm:valuation-main} just goes through if one uses Corollary~\ref{cor:universally-adhesive-invariants-finitely-generated} instead of Corollary~\ref{cor:valuation-invariants-finitely-generated}. \end{proof}